AltBeacon/android-beacon-library/samples.md

     public void onCreate() {
         super.onCreate();
         Log.d(TAG, "App started up");
+        BeaconManager beaconManager = BeaconManager.getInstanceForApplication(this);
+        // To detect proprietary beacons, you must add a line like below corresponding to your beacon
+        // type.
+Do a web search for "setBeaconLayout" to get the proper expression.
+        // beaconManager.getBeaconParsers().add(new BeaconParser().
+        //        setBeaconLayout("m:2-3=beac,i:4-19,i:20-21,i:22-23,p:24-24,d:25-25"));

         // wake up the app when any beacon is seen (you can specify specific id filers in the parameters below) Region region = new Region("com.example.myapp.boostrapRegion", null, null, null);
         regionBootstrap = new RegionBootstrap(this, region);